ResourceDataInc/Centroid/README.md

 ## Usage

-You begin by declaring your application's configuration values in JSON.
+Start by declaring your application's configuration values in JSON.
 The following example stores the database's server address.

 ```json
 {